artndev/simply-race/README.md

 If you are a beginner developer, you can use this sample and get some information from it.

 <h2>Something about using</h2>
-You can download this repository by this <a href="https://t.me/a_RandomityBot">link</a>.
+You can download this repository by this <a href="https://github.com/artndev/simply-race/archive/refs/heads/main.zip">link</a>.
-You can add the bot to your group or use it in your PM. <b>The Randomity doesn't need any admin rights in a group!</b>

 <hr>